PatrickHuembeli/QML-Course-UPC-2019/RL/RL_Homework.md

 The policy should be based on the incremental implementation and the *e*-greedy method.
 For *e* = [0,0.01,0.1], plot the reward obtained at each episode (go up to 1000 episodes), averaged over 2000 runs of the algorithm.
 Each run consists in the training of a zero-initialized policy.

 **Second assignment:**
 - Train a policy to find which frequency can drive a three level system from the initial state to a target state.
-More details to come
+More details to come...